7 Reasons to Avoid Senioritis

 Your Admission Offer May Be Rescinded

-And they mean it.
+Somewhere in all those college admission letters, after the “congratulations’’ part, is a sentence to the effect that admission is conditional upon the student completing high school with the same academic and personal achievement on which the offer was based.And they mean it.
 Each year, colleges rescind offers to students whose grades plummeted after they were admitted.
 Generally, one stray C won’t have serious repercussions.
 But make it a couple of D’s on a transcript that had been crammed with A’ s and B’s and there may be trouble.

-— “A Warning: Colleges Can Change Their Minds
+— “A Warning: Colleges Can Change Their Minds”

 by Tamar Lewin